Ben1Mo/Transformer-Encoder-Based-Arabic-Speech-Recognition/README.md

 # Transformer-Encoder-Based-Arabic-Speech-Recognition
-This repository holds the implementation for paper: "Arabic Speech Transformer Encoder"
+This repository holds the implementation for the paper: "Arabic Speech Transformer Encoder"